sendgrid/sendgrid-go/README.md

 <a name="announcements"></a>
 # Announcements

 Join an experienced and passionate team that focuses on making an impact.
-Opportunities abound to grow the product - and grow your career!
-Check out our [Software Engineer- Delivery role](http://grnh.se/mg6dr31)
+[Opportunities abound](https://sendgrid.com/careers) to grow the product - and grow your career!

 Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-go/issues/81).
 Your support is appreciated!